samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/serviceaccount.md

 ```

 Under the property `PolicyRule`, a list of `Resources` is defined.
 Each resource corresponds to a list of
-`Verbs`, which represent actions a particular `ServiceAccount` or regular user is allowed to perform on a
+`verbs`, which represent actions a particular `ServiceAccount` or regular user is allowed to perform on a
 resource.
 Since this is a `Role` and not a `ClusterRole`, these permissions only apply to the namespace you
 are currently working in.